 Biogents mimics human skin scents with the BG-Sweetscent

-A hungry female mosquito (male mosquitoes don’t bite) recognizes and finds a human being from a relatively long distance by the breath and skin scents.
+A hungry female mosquito (male mosquitoes don’t bite) recognizes and finds its human blood source from a relatively long distance by the breath and skin scents.
 The most important component of breath is carbon dioxide (CO2), and it is used by most mosquitoes as a major host-finding cue.
-In addition to carbon dioxide, there are also certain components of human skin scents that provide important information to mosquitoes in their search for blood.
-Among others, these are lactic acid, different fatty acids, or ammonia.
+In addition to carbon dioxide, there are also certain components of human skin scents that provide important information for the blood-seeking mosquito.
+The most important is lactic acid (also found in sourkraut, yogurt, or cheese).